SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Extension_Modules.md

 # DataMiner Extension Modules (DxMs)

 A DataMiner Extension Module (DxM) is a service that can be installed, upgraded and uninstalled without the need to reboot the DataMiner Agent.
 These modules will expand the core DataMiner software with additional features and capabilities.

+# Evolution

+From the list of DxMs, we will extract some modules that are actually core modules created with the DXM technology and call them 'DMs'.
+DxMs and DMs will be treated differently during upgrades.
+DMs will be installed (or updated if already installed) during Core upgrade/update packages, while DxMs will only be updated when they were already installed.
+DxMs will have a 'minimal version of the core' dependency, and that will be made transparent through the cloud admin page.
+When installing updates, the latest compatible update will be automatically selected.

 ## Packs

 For ease of installation, DxMs may be packaged together in a pack, such as the [Cloud Pack](xref:CloudPackages).
 These packs allow users to install several DxMs at once.

+## Available DMs

 ## Available DxMs